 As Ethereum smart contract interoperability with the Internet Computer is being vigorously worked on, our ambition of being a DeFi hub translates across numerous blockchain ecosystems.
 Interactions through our IC-native platform could someday perform the desired action on any chain.

 The integration will soon be notable for more than just cypherpunks, especially as it makes its way to the user experience.
 If you haven't already created an IC internet identity, we highly recommend doing so.
 With only a fingerprint, you can seamlessly and securely send ICP without the need to interact with keys and hardware wallets.
-Bitcoin transactions initiated on the IC will work in the same fashion, with the touch of a finger, essentially adding smart contracts to Bitcoin.
+Bitcoin transactions initiated on the IC will work similarly, with the touch of a finger, essentially adding smart contracts to Bitcoin.

 Connect with InfinitySwap